harshvardhaniimi/personal-website/content/blog/2022-12-01-dltgh/index.Rmd

 tags: []
 ---

 In my high school, vacations were a treasure.
 We would eagerly wait for those 52 days of summer break after those long six months of studies to meet family and friends.
 There would be another 28 days break in autumn, full of festivities like Diwali, Durga Puja and Chat.
-But either way, we would get excited looking forward to it.
+Either way, we would get excited looking forward to it.

 As the start date of vacation came closer, there was a unique turn of events that I would not understand until I was in grade 12 --- until I was the school captain.